Higher Education Emergency Relief Fund (HEERF)

 Q: How will the students receive the funds?

-A: Once the College receives the completed Student Attestation from the student, a check will be mailed to the student’s address provided.
+A: Once the College determines eligibility, a check will be mailed to the student’s address.
 The check must be endorsed by the student and cashed within 90 days of the date of the check.
-If a check is not cashed in 90 days, the check will be canceled, and the student would need to request a re-issuance of the check.
+If a check is not cashed in 90 days, the check will be canceled, and the student will need to request a re-issuance of the check.

 Q: What does the phrase “disruption of campus operations” mean?

-Q: Which expenses are the HEERF-student emergency grant funds for?
+Q: Which expenses are the HEERF I-student emergency grant funds for?
 And what can students use these funds for?

-Q: What do students need to do, or what type of application does the student need to complete to participate in the HEERF-student emergency funds?
+Q: What do students need to do, or what type of application does the student need to complete to participate in the HEERF I-student emergency funds?

-A: If a student meets the eligibility requirements, the College will email the student the required Student Attestation Form, which the student must complete and return.
+A: If a student meets the eligibility requirements, the College will email the student the required Student Attestation Form (Phases One and Two), which the student must complete and return.
 The completed form confirms the College’s assumption that the student had the qualifying additional expenses due to the campus disruptions caused by the COVID-19 global pandemic.

 Q: What do you need to do if you have not received the Student Attestation Form?